Wollivan/SquadronLeader/README.md

 For shorter games, have everyone start with Health 2, Attack 3, Speed 4 and Defense 2.
 The playing area size also effects game time, so if you make the area smaller, you will have a much faster game.
-Feel free to experiment with these number, the original 4,3,3,2 is a guideline for balanced games only.
+Feel free to experiment with these numbers, the original 4,3,3,2 is a guideline for balanced games only.

 ## Printing instructions